deadlyvipers/dojo_rules/introduction.md

 Hi, I'm new to the dojo.
+My favorite path so far is Javascript.